Bipolar disorder is a condition characterized by swings in a person’s mood. These mood swings can last for hours, days, weeks, or even months.

 TMS Therapy: A Brief Overview

 TMS is a quick—18 to 19 minutes per session—and non-invasive treatment.
 During a TMS treatment session, which is outpatient, a technician will place a small device on your head.
 This device contains electromagnetic coils.
 They send regular, mild magnetic impulses into the brain.
-The procedure is painless, with very few side effects.
+The procedure has very few side effects.
 Some patients may experience a mild headache or discomfort at the treatment site, although this passes quickly.

 TMS therapy is effective at treating a range of mental health disorders.
 This is because the magnetic stimulation brings the brain back to a normal level of activity.
 Studies have highlighted that TMS can ease major depression, anxiety, OCD, and PTSD.
 The FDA has approved TMS for depression and OCD, and researchers have discovered that it’s effective for bipolar depression.